SSWConsulting/SSW.People.Profiles/William-Yin/William-Yin.md

 ![MCTS-MSOSPSvr7AppD-logo-BW.png](./Images/Bio/MCTS-MSOSPSvr7AppD-logo-BW.png)

 William is a software developer at SSW.
-He specializes in developing solutions with SharePoint (with client side javascript extensions – mostly with JQuery and Angular) , ASP.NET and SQL server.
+He specializes in developing solutions with SharePoint (with client side javascript extensions – mostly with JQuery, Angular and React) , ASP.NET, SQL server and Azure.

  **Background:**

 *   William started off on the IT pro side before switching to become a developer.
 Back in the day he first became a Microsoft Certified System Engineer in early 2002.
 He worked on extending Microsoft Exchange and Lync and other collaboration systems for different Enterprises based on Microsoft's Active Directory infrastructure.

 *   William first met SharePoint in 2006, since then, he has been working with SharePoint for over a decade.
-He can prove it by his grey hairs.

 **William's selected client projects: **